-SUPPLEMENTAL INFORMATION & FREQUENTLY ASKED QUESTIONS How Does Aristotle Capital Define Responsible Investing and Materiality?
+How Does Aristotle Capital Define Responsible Investing and Materiality?

 At Aristotle Capital, responsible investing means seeking to understand business models and investing in businesses that meet our quality criteria.
 With fundamental bottom-up analysis at the foundation of our approach, we endeavor to understand the long-term sustainability of a company's business model from initial due diligence through the life of the investment, and oftentimes beyond our investment holding period.
 By doing this, alongside more traditional financial metrics and analysis, we believe we are better informed to make investment decisions and subsequently better positioned to help our clients achieve their goals.
 As an investment manager, it is our fiduciary duty to act in the best interest of our clients and we believe this holistic framework supports our main objective of successful execution of our investment philosophy and process with the goal of preserving and growing our clients' capital while seeking to mitigate risk.
 In the context of our investment philosophy and process, material sustainability factors are those that we believe may have a significant impact, either positive (as it pertains to opportunities) or negative (as it pertains to risks) on the companies in which we invest.
-We deem a sustainability-factor as material when it has the potential to influence an investment's risk/return profile such that it significantly alters our view of the attractiveness of a business.
+We deem a sustainability factor as material when it has the potential to influence an investment's risk/return profile such that it significantly alters our view of the attractiveness of a business.
 This can include potential environmental impacts, relationships with stakeholders, quality of management and organizational transparency.
 We believe this is an integral part of our assessment of the quality characteristics of any business.
+In 2023, Aristotle Capital's Sustainability Materiality Framework was developed to help identify and track ESG risks/opportunities that could be material to companies in different industries.
+The framework was built using publicly available sources, incorporating topics from several established standards as well as guidance published by sustainability-focused organizations.
 How Does Aristotle Capital Approach Stewardship?